Mpluya/custom-cartographer-supply-chain/README.md

 ### supply-chain-values.yaml

-Adjust these fields to match the installation of tap.
-Mainly these fields:
+Adjust these fields to match the installation of tap:

 ```
 registry: